saumya18csu194/heart_disease_ML/README.md

-This Machine Learning project is on the topic heart disease.
+This Machine Learning project is on the topic Heart Disease.
+The dataset is downloaded from kaggle(https://www.kaggle.com/ronitf/heart-disease-uci).
 I have covered Exploratory Data Analysis as well as classification and regression.